deuxfleurs-org/garage/doc/book/src/connect/cli.md

 ## `rclone`

-`rclone` can be configured using the interactive assistant invoked using `rclone configure`.
+`rclone` can be configured using the interactive assistant invoked using `rclone config`.

 You can also configure `rclone` by writing directly its configuration file.
-Here is a template `rclone.ini` configuration file:
+Here is a template `rclone.ini` configuration file (mine is located at `~/.config/rclone/rclone.conf`):

 ```ini
 [garage]